 Wow.
 I don't understand how this isn't higher.
 One of my favorite songs from Pink Floyd.
 I just love that opening synth!

 I really like this one.
-This is without a doubt one of Pink Floyd's most aggressive and bitter songs.
-Like dogs, or the rest of Animals really, there's no sugar coating.
+This is, without a doubt, one of Pink Floyd's most aggressive and bitter songs.
+Like Dogs, or the rest of Animals really, there's no sugarcoating.
 In fact, there's even less.

-The third and final pig is Mary Whitehouse, who was trying to censor sex, drugs and rock and roll on TV.
+The first of the three pigs is a rich, greedy capitalist who just keeps using other people.
+The second is Margaret Thatcher, who was the Prime Minister at the time.
+The third and final pig is Mary Whitehouse, who was trying to censor sex, drugs, and rock and roll on TV.

 No sugarcoating.
 No censoring.
 Just stating their thoughts.

-This song is just great and the bass line is amazing.
-Two bass solos, funky riffs and fills and that progression in the end.
-What else can you put in a bass line Mr. David Gilmour?
+This song is just great, and the bass line is amazing.
+Two bass solos, funky riffs and fills, and that progression in the end.
+What else can you put in a bass line, Mr. David Gilmour?
 Just amazing!

 P.S. - David Gilmour played the bass in this song.

 17th?
 This song should be in the Top 10!
 It's got a beautiful folky tune, great lyrics, and an excellent guitar solo.

-It definitely takes more than one listen, but once you listen again and again and so on... you just might understand the musical brilliance of it.
-That's what makes them such a great progressive rock band
+It definitely takes more than one listen, but once you listen again and again and so on, you just might understand the musical brilliance of it.
+That's what makes them such a great progressive rock band.

 This song is easily one of the greatest songs ever.
-It has amazing bass, guitar, and effects throughout its length, and never fails to disappoint.
+It has amazing bass, guitar, and effects throughout its length and never fails to disappoint.

-It appears in 'The Wall'.
-Distinctive, raw hard rock sound, that stands out among Pink Floyd's few pieces in that genre.
+It appears in The Wall.
+It has a distinctive, raw hard rock sound that stands out among Pink Floyd's few pieces in that genre.